-The 2012 IRC wall bracing provisions for wind apply only to residential structures located in areas where the basic wind speed is less than 110 miles per hour.
-Basic wind speeds are obtained from IRC Figure R301.2(4)A (FIGURE 1.2).
-However note that some regions of the U.S. that are subject to very high winds, as identified in IRC Figure R301.2(4)B (FIGURE 1.3), require the use of alternate engineering-based standards or engineered design and are not eligible for prescriptive bracing.
-If a specific location is defined by IRC Figure R301.2(4)B as a "wind design required" region, or the wind design speed is 110 mph or greater, the IRC wind design provisions do not apply and alternate standards or the IBC must be used.
+The 2015 IRC wall bracing provisions for wind apply only to residential structures located in areas where the ultimate design wind speed is less than 140 miles per hour.
+Ultimate design wind speeds are obtained from IRC Figure R301.2(4)A (FIGURE 1.2).
+However note that some regions of the U.S. that are subject to very high winds, as identified in IRC Figure R301.2(4) B (FIGURE 1.3), require the use of alternate engineering-based standards or engineered design and are not eligible for prescriptive bracing.
+If a specific location is defined by IRC Figure R301.2(4)B as a "wind design required" region, or the design wind speed is 140 mph or greater, the IRC wind design provisions do not apply and alternate standards or the IBC must be used.
 An area designated as a "special wind region" requires the designer to check with the local building official to determine the design wind speed for that location.
 IRC Section R301.2.1 and CHAPTER 2 cover these requirements in detail.
+The wind speed values have changed in the 2015 IRC, as is clear in Figures 1.2 and 1.3.
+Explanation of these values is found in CHAPTER 2, in the discussion of Section R301.2.1.1.